onspli/chess/docs/README.md

 ### Board::__construct

-Piece placement (from White's perspective).
-Each rank is described, starting with rank 8 and ending with rank 1; within each rank, the contents of each square are described from file "a" through file "h".
+Load piece placement or setup initial position.

 ```php
 Board::__construct( string pieces = 'rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR' ): mixed
 ```

+Piece placement (from White's perspective).
+Each rank is described, starting with rank 8 and ending with rank 1; within each rank, the contents of each square are described from file "a" through file "h".
 Following the Standard Algebraic Notation (SAN), each piece is identified by a single letter taken from the standard English names (pawn = "P", knight = "N", bishop = "B", rook = "R", queen = "Q" and king = "K").